sphinx-doc/sphinx/Doc-3k/library/shutil.rst

 .. function:: copy2(src, dst)

    Similar to :func:`copy`, but last access time and last modification time are copied as well.
-This is similar to the Unix command :program:`cp` :option:`-p`.
+This is similar to the Unix command :program:`cp -p`.

 .. function:: copytree(src, dst[, symlinks])